Sinners Never Sleep: Reception

 Sinners Never Sleep was met with generally favourable reviews from music critics.
 At Metacritic, the album received an average score of 68, based on seven reviews.
 AnyDecentMusic? gave it an average score of 5.6, based on eight reviews.
 The majority of the responses centred about the album's stylistic change.

 The Aquarian Weekly writer Marissa Savino praised the record for being "both catchy and meaningful" with its "twelve relatable tracks, each set to an infectious beat".
-In a review for Hot Press, Edwin McFee called it the band's best effort that "benefit[s] hugely by adding a little spice to the sugar", referring to the inclusion of Skyes and McCall.
+In a review for Hot Press, Edwin McFee called it the band's best effort that "benefit[s] hugely by adding a little spice to the sugar", referring to the inclusion of Sykes and McCall.
 Gigwise's Will Lavin commended the band for "stay[ing] consistent through thick and thin", and releasing "both head nodding bangers and thought provoking gems".
 Dead Press! founder Zach Redrup said the new album was what Hold Me Down "was meant and aspired to be", and lauded the band for "finally" maturing.
 Redrup also said the release "sounds more determined [...] and they've wandered into places darker than they would've dared tread into before".
 Gareth O'Malley of DIY said the "more stripped-back" tracks would split opinions but that this form of progression "should be welcomed".
 The record "has proved that they have enough talent to take even more risks".
 The Boston Phoenix's Michael Christopher called it a "transitional album, though such efforts rarely bode as well for the future as this does".

 Big Cheese reviewer Rob Mair said the band stuck to the "tried and tested" but "succeed in pushing the boundaries at the edges" rather than completely revamping their sound.
 Punknews.org staff member Sloane Daley called it "a pretty damn good pop rock record" but said it lacks decent lyrics.
 He applauded the band for "creating such a listenable album so soon after dropping the lead balloon that Hold Me Down was".
 BBC Music's Alistair Lawrence said the release tries to focus on both the future and the past simultaneously, making it "destined to sound a bit like a (frequently awkward) transition".
 Despite this, for an album that might have strayed into one particular way, "it manages the neat trick of going in both".
 AllMusic reviewer Jon O'Brien found the release "much more convincing when it plays to its melodic strengths" rather than "pandering to the Kerrang! masses", and said if the band chose to focus on the record's "more mature mainstream moments" it like would have "turned out to be a more consistent affair".